Starting a blog in 2017 is a piece of cake.

 This is how you test and install any new theme you want to use.
 Not just the default ones.

-To find themes created by the WordPress community, click on the Add New button or enter a keyword into the search box.
+To find themes created by the WordPress community, click on the Add New button.

 On the next screen you’ll see a few recommended themes and a menu you can use to switch the filter between: Featured, Popular, Latest and Favorites and you can use the Feature Filter to search for themes with the features you want.